 SEMI F47 (the SEMI comes from semiconductor) is a specification that demands a device to continue working without interruption in case of a power failure in form of an AC supply undervoltage (here: sag) of max. -50% of the rated line voltage with a max. duration of 1.7 seconds.
-From firmware KE/HMI 3.02 this has been implemented for all 10000 series devices, but cannot be obtained by installing an update on older production dates.
+From firmware KE 3.02 and HMI 3.02 this has been implemented for all 10000 series devices, but cannot be obtained by installing an update.